Why did my website disappear from Google?

 Your Content Is Filled With Affiliate Links

-Search engines also don’t like sites that are filled with affiliate links.
+Search engines also don’t like websites filled with affiliate links.

 If most of your blog posts are filled with affiliate links and blatant promotions, chances are you won’t get any significant rankings soon.